Byfleet: 21st century

 Byfleet is an ancient parish.
-It was included as a civil parish in the Chertsey Rural District in 1884; it was added to the Woking urban district in 1933 under a County Review Order, thus extinguishing its parish council.
-The most recent parish council was formed in 1989.
+It was included as a civil parish in the Chertsey Rural District in 1884; it was added to the Woking Urban District in 1933 under a County Review Order, thus extinguishing its parish council.
+On 1 April 1974 the parish was abolished and became part of the unparished area of Woking, on 1 April 1990 Byfleet became a parish again.
 In June 2005, the Office of the Deputy Prime Minister refused to abolish the parish, despite its own request.
 In May 2007, a group standing under an "Abolish Byfleet Parish Council" banner won election to the Parish Council and again proceeded to seek its abolition.
 The civil parish was abolished on 1 April 2010.
+In 2001 the parish had a population of 6,995.
+It is now in the unparished area of Woking.

 The War Memorial commemorates military personnel and civilians who died in both world wars who came from the local community.
 In the lead up to Remembrance Sunday the memorial is lit up each night.
-The memorial includes, public benches, flower beds and a beautifully simple, yet empowering stone wall naming each hero that gave their life for justice and freedom.
+The memorial includes public benches, flower beds and a beautifully simple, yet empowering, stone wall with the name of each person who gave their life for justice and freedom.

-Lloyds TSB was the only bank left in Byfleet until its closure in November 2018 and this Victorian building is currently vacant, but there are still three pubs (a fourth pub, The King's Head in local-traffic only Chertsey Road was demolished in 2011), a post office, two Co-op supermarkets and a large variety of other local shops and businesses.
-A Home Bargains store opened in the Royston Road retail park on 13 December 2014 and a new shop named Alchemy (specialising in vintage and recycled gifts) opened beside the Blue Anchor Hotel in High Road on 22 November 2019.

 The traditional Byfleet Parish Day is held on the recreation ground with supporting events (including local crafts and home grown produce competitions) in the nearby village hall and St Mary's Day Centre every July.